Projects and communities

 This 1.9 acre site sits at the heart of London Bridge, with significant potential and flexibility to support a number of uses including up to 180,000 square feet of high quality office space, retail, leisure and 35 new homes.
 We have appointed U+I as our preferred development partner for the site and our planning application was approved by Southwark Council in June 2020.
 See the plans for Landmark Court.

-We are creating proposals for the development of land along Bollo Lane to provide new homes, green spaces and public realm improvements.
+Ealing Council has given us planning permission to develop TfL land along Bollo Lane to provide new homes, green spaces and improvements to public areas.

-We want to work with residents, businesses and the wider community to make a positive and lasting contribution to the local area in a way that reflects the identity of Acton and the surrounding area.
+We will continue to work with residents, businesses and the wider community to realise a scheme that reflects the identity of Acton and the surrounding area.
 That means keeping the characteristics and features that make Bollo Lane unique.